Aprio Cloud and A2X

-HPC Accounting is something of a trendsetter among US accounting firms.
-The business started in 2011, and unlike most firms at the time, focused on providing value-based services, rather than charging clients hourly rates.
-Since 2016, they have abandoned time tracking altogether, preferring to give their clients personalised service and in-depth advice.
+Aprio Cloud is something of a trendsetter among US accounting firms.
+The business started in 2011 as HPC Accounting, and unlike most firms at the time, focused on providing value-based services, rather than charging clients hourly rates.
+In 2019, they have been rebranded as Aprio Cloud following being acquired by Aprio, an award-winning Top 50 CPA Advisory firm.

-HPC values A2X for a number of reasons - it saves time, gives them access to in-depth data, and integrates seamlessly with other apps and software programmes.
-It’s so useful that Catherine calls it one of her ‘no-brainer’ tools.
+Aprio Cloud values A2X for a number of reasons - it saves time, gives them access to in-depth data, and integrates seamlessly with other apps and software programs.
+It’s so useful that Aprio Cloud calls it one of their ‘no-brainer’ tools.

-One of the factors that makes ecommerce - and Amazon sales in particular - complicated is the sheer volume of data involved.
-For HPC, the fact that A2X makes that data accessible is a real drawcard.
+One of the factors that makes eCommerce - and Amazon sales in particular - complicated is the sheer volume of data involved.
+For Aprio Cloud, the fact that A2X makes that data accessible is a real drawcard.
 The app breaks Amazon’s monthly reports down, so sellers can see exactly where their money is going.

 “We love A2X for a few reasons, one of which is the in-depth view of the expenses that Amazon is charging.
 We love that we can actually see what makes up those fees, because Amazon does take so much.
 A2X takes the guesswork out of consistently categorizing the components of Amazon’s bi-weekly payouts." - Rachel Bussey

 Breaking complex data into digestible reports helps with insight - and it’s also a time-saver.
-Catherine explains that before using A2X, dealing with Amazon sales and fee reports was time consuming and frustrating.
+Rachel explains that before using A2X, dealing with Amazon sales and fee reports was time-consuming and frustrating.

-“Just the booking of Amazon sales and fees, from a bookkeeper’s perspective, is extremely time consuming, and if you’re trying to split sales between months it’s nearly impossible without heavy Excel manipulation.”
+“Just the booking of Amazon sales and fees, from an accounting perspective, is extremely time-consuming, and if you’re trying to split sales between months it’s nearly impossible without heavy Excel manipulation.” - Rachel Bussey

-A2X does the work for them, saving the HPC team an estimated 2-3 hours per month, per accounting client.
-The new COGS feature, which gives the client a breakdown of the cost of goods sold, also makes a big difference.
+A2X does the work for them, saving the Aprio Cloud team an estimated 2-3 hours per month, per accounting client.
+The COGS feature, which gives the client a breakdown of the cost of goods sold, also makes a big difference.
 This feature allows clients to better manage their own purchasing.

-Of course, A2X isn’t the only ‘no-brainer’ app the HPC team use.
-One of the factors that makes it so valuable is its ability to integrate with other software programs - in particular Xero and QuickBooks.
-While HPC tends to focus on Xero, many companies in the US rely on QuickBooks, and A2X is able to integrate with both.
+Of course, A2X isn’t the only ‘no-brainer’ app the Aprio Cloud team uses.
+One of the factors that makes it so valuable is its ability to integrate with other software programs - in particular Xero, Netsuite and QuickBooks.
+And now with the integration with Shopify, Aprio Cloud has even more solutions for eCommerce clients.

 This is another time-saver, as it means they no longer spend time working with Excel or plugging numbers into spreadsheets manually.
-A2X translates the complicated and often confusing data generated by Amazon and feeds it into whichever accounting platform is required, so the Aprio Cloud team and clients have all the information they need in one place.
+A2X translates the complicated and often confusing data generated by Amazon or Shopify and feeds it into whichever accounting platform is required, so the Aprio Cloud team and clients have all the information they need in one place.

-As Catherine explains, they have also been pleasantly surprised by using A2X with other programmes, including inventory management systems like DEAR.
+As Rachel explains, they have also been pleasantly surprised by using A2X with other programs, including inventory management systems like DEAR.
 She explains that her team still use A2X with these clients, using data from the inventory system rather than directly from Amazon.

 The future of accounting

-As a market leading accounting firm, HPC is always looking to the future of accounting.
-Catherine says that as apps and software programmes like A2X become more and more powerful and efficient, accounting will be increasingly focused on interpreting and analysing data, rather than just plugging in the numbers.
+As a market-leading accounting firm, Aprio Cloud is always looking to the future of accounting.
+Rachel says that as apps and software programs like A2X become more and more powerful and efficient, accounting will be increasingly focused on interpreting and analyzing data, rather than just plugging in the numbers.

-She puts it like this: “I would say within 10 years, we won’t be dealing with data input, we’ll be on the other side of the data, interpreting and helping clients strategise on that data and move forward.
-Xero is going to do what bookkeepers are doing now.”
+She puts it like this: “With the advancements in accounting tools, Aprio Cloud is dealing less and less with data input.
+We prefer to be on the other side of the data, interpreting and helping clients strategize on that data and move forward.”

-She sees ecommerce as a huge area of growth, with sales platforms like Amazon giving even small operators the chance to establish a sales business and grow, without the need for infrastructure.
-But she cautions that accountants looking to get into ecommerce need to “do their homework” and make sure they have the tools and knowledge to serve their clients.
-Ecommerce sales can generate a huge amount of data, which can be incredibly time consuming when you don’t know what you’re doing.
+She sees eCommerce as a huge area of continued growth, with sales platforms like Amazon giving even small operators the chance to establish a sales business and grow, without the need for infrastructure.
+But she cautions that accountants looking to get into eCommerce need to “do their homework” and make sure they have the tools and knowledge to serve their clients.
+Ecommerce sales can generate a huge amount of data, which can be incredibly time-consuming when you don’t know what you’re doing.

-A2X has been a game-changer for HPC.
+A2X has been a game-changer for Aprio Cloud.
 They tested it on one client, then decided to expand to others after just one day’s trial.
-As Catherine explains, it has given them consistent, reliable service from day one.
-It helps them save time, which means they’re able to give clients more personalised, strategic support.
+As Rachel explains, it has given them a consistent, reliable service from day one.
+It helps them save time, which means they’re able to give clients more personalized, strategic support.
 She’s now a true believer in A2X - and she’s not afraid to say so.

 “A2X definitely blew our minds.
 We had issues with Amazon and other tools that connect, where they can’t keep that API up - but we’ve had no issues with A2X, it’s never broken down on us.
 I gush over A2X because it’s so great for us.”